 Practice instruction Essential requirements of the programme General, Intellectual Disability, Psychiatric and Midwifery Number of weeks Children and General (Integrated) Number of weeks

 Theoretical instruction 63 75

 Clinical instruction 45 59

-Internship 8 36 36
+Internship 10 36 36

 Total 144 170

-The 36-week internship takes place during the fourth year, and you will receive a salary (see page 25).
+The 36-week internship takes place during the fourth year, and includes a salary (see page 31).
 Normal third-level college holidays do not apply during the internship year.

-Students undertaking the registration education programme have supernumerary status° during the programme with the exception of a final placement of 36 weeks' rostered clinical placement (internship), which consolidates the completed theoretical component of the programme.
+Students undertaking the registration education programme have supernumerary status11 during the programme with the exception of a final placement of 36 weeks' rostered clinical placement (internship), which consolidates the completed theoretical component of the programme.

-Following any interruption10 in the educational programme, the HEI in partnership with the healthcare institutions must ensure that you meet the programme requirements.
+Following any interruption12 in the educational programme, the HEI in partnership with the healthcare institutions must ensure that students meet the programme requirements.